 |---|---|---|---|

 | Body/Shell | Rugged, impact-resistant plastic.
-Ergonomic grip for comfort. | Shields internal electronics, ensures durability. | Inspect for cracks regularly; damaged housings compromise safety. |
+Ergonomic grip for comfort. | Shields internal electronics and ensures durability. | Inspect for cracks regularly; damaged housings compromise safety. |

-| Display (LCD/LED) | Digital screen or multi-LED array, depending on model. | Shows measured voltage values, range, or presence of voltage. | Keep the display clean; backlight aids visibility in low light. |
+| Display (LCD/LED) | Digital screen or multi-LED array, depending on model. | Shows measured voltage values, range, or presence of voltage. | Keep the display clean; the backlight improves visibility in low-light conditions. |

 | On/Off Button (if applicable) | Activates the digital circuitry or extends battery life. | Enables/disables the tester for power management. | Always switch off after use to preserve battery life. |

-| Probe Tips / Test Leads | Contact points (metal), sometimes removable or retractable. | Interface with the circuit/component under test. | Avoid contact with bare hands during testing; keep tips clean. |
+| Probe Tips / Test Leads | Contact points (metal), sometimes removable or retractable. | Interface with the circuit/component under test. | Avoid contact with the test material with bare hands; keep the tips clean. |

 | Non-Contact Voltage Sensor | Inductively detects voltage through insulation—no direct contact. | Safely identifies live wires without exposing conductors. | Useful for quick safety checks before starting work. |